cfirmo33/cabify-challenge/go/README.md

-# Cabify Code Challenge - Ruby
+# Cabify Code Challenge - Go

 This is a implementation of the Cabify Code Challenge [you may find here][1] for the Go programming language.